csopiep/FP3/README.md

 ### Project Title
-Something involving HTML
+Something involving HTML with a GUI

 ### Project Concept
-Exact details aren't known but we plan on interacting with HTML elements using a GUI.
-Perhaps deal with servers and such.
+Exact details aren't known but we plan on interacting with HTML elements through a GUI.

 ### Libraries You Plan to Use
 HTML and GUI library.